Eva Duldig: Family and later life

 Duldig met Dutch Maccabiah tennis player Henri de Jong on a Tel Aviv tennis court at the 1961 Maccabiah Games in Israel.
 They became engaged five days after they met, and married in February 1962 in Australia at the St Kilda Hebrew Congregation synagogue.
 They initially lived for three years in Arnhem in Holland before settling in Melbourne.
 They were married for 57 years until his death in 2019.

-Her daughter, Tania de Jong, born in 1964, is an Australian soprano, social entrepreneur, and businesswoman.
-In 1965, after Tania's birth, the family returned to Melbourne, and after she gave birth to two more children, Antony and Pieter, Duldig found it challenging to maintain her tennis.
+Her daughter, Tania de Jong, is an Australian soprano, social entrepreneur, and businesswoman.
+In 1965, the family returned to Melbourne, and after she gave birth to two more children, Antony and Pieter, Duldig found it challenging to maintain her tennis.
 After her tennis career, she worked as a recreation consultant, an author, and a designer of playgrounds.

 She founded the Duldig Studio in 2002 in East Malvern.
 It is run as a non-profit public museum and art gallery from their former house.
 It displays the works of her parents.

 In 2009 she received the City of Stonnington Citizen of the Year Award for "outstanding service to the community" in the area of arts and culture.
 In 2016 she received a Victorian Community History Historical Interpretation Award with filmmaker David Smith for "Duldig Studio Documentaries.
 Volume 1".

 In 2022, her granddaughters Andrea and Emma de Jong ran in the 2022 Maccabiah Games, and Emma won the 800 metres and 1,500-metre run as a junior.

 Memoir and musical

-Duldig wrote a memoir, Driftwood: Escape and Survival through Art (Melbourne: Australian Scholarly Publishing and Arcadia, 2017) about her family's experiences.
+Duldig wrote the memoir Driftwood: Escape and Survival through Art about her family's experiences.
 In 2017, it won a Victorian Community History Award and in 2018, it was longlisted for the Dobbie Award.

 Her memoir was made into a musical in 2022, entitled Driftwood – The Musical, directed by Wesley Enoch.
 Her daughter Tania wrote some of the lyrics.
 Australian Broadcasting Corporation wrote that the musical "is a remarkable story".
-The Australian Jewish News wrote: "there’s no shortage of drama, heartache and lucky escape."
+The Australian Jewish News wrote: "there's no shortage of drama, heartache and lucky escape."
 Limelight wrote that the musical was "sincere to a fault."
-The Age wrote: "Director Gary Abrahams keeps the story’s emotional core vivid and convincing and Anthony Barnhill’s score suits the material well.
+The Age wrote: "Director Gary Abrahams keeps the story's emotional core vivid and convincing and Anthony Barnhill's score suits the material well.
 The singing is excellent.... this show has heart."